ziyanoffl/stock_project/README.md

 # Follow instructions to run the application on your PC

 ## Requirements
-1. Python 3.10
+- Python 3.10

 ## Run application using Django
-### Run the following commands to install requirements and create Virtual Environment
-1. Run "python -m venv venv"
+### Setup

+To run this project, you need to have Python 3.10 installed on your computer.
+Then follow these steps:

+1. Clone this repository to your local machine.
+2. Create a virtual environment with the command `python -m venv venv`
-2. Activate virtual env with the command "venv/Scripts/activate"
+3. Activate the virtual environment with the command `venv/Scripts/activate`
-3. Run "pip install -r requirements.txt"
+4. Install the requirements with the command `pip install -r requirements.txt`

-### Run application
+5. Run the application with the command `python manage.py runserver`
-1. Run "python manage.py runserver"
+6. Open your browser and go to `http://localhost:8000`

 # Languages and tools used for this application
-## Lanuages
+## Languages
-1. Python
+- Python
-2. HTML & CSS
+- HTML & CSS
-3. JavaScript
+- JavaScript

 ## Tools
-1. Django
+- Django
-2. GitHub actions
+- GitHub actions